 Not just from the websites, you may also want to protect your account from other users from accessing your personal information or browsing history.
 You can do that by installing the LockPW extension.
 All you need to is install the extension and set a password to it.
 The default settings options are perfect, but you can make your own changes if you want and click on save.
 Now you can completely close the browser and reopen it to test the LockPW.
 The only issue is, sometimes the lock pop-ups in the middle of the browsing all of the sudden and there is no way to fix it.
 But it asks for lock each and every time consistently while logging in, which is the most important.

 10. Use Guest Mode rather than Incognito

 If you are looking for something purely incognito, the Guest mode is better as it has no sync with any of the data and also deletes your cookies and history just like incognito.

-Along with them, you can also prefer uBlock Origin, which blocks all trackers and ads by completely removing the scripts to load on the page.
-Anyhow, I recommend following most of the tips that add up to provide you better security while browsing.
+Along with them, you can also script blocker extension, which blocks all trackers and ads by completely removing the scripts to load on the page.
+Anyhow, I recommend following most of the tips that add up to provide you with better security while browsing.